reslp/reproducibility-workshop/day-1/exercise-3-data-organization.rst

 The digital lab book
 ~~~~~~~~~~~~~~~~~~~~

 Apart from a clear and transparent directory structure, it is very important to keep track of what you are doing.
 If you have experience of working in a wet-lab, you are probably familiar with the concept of having a lab book.
-In a lab book you keep track of what exactly you did in the lab eg. which protocols you followed and how you altered them, how samples were treated etc. Usually lab-books have to stay in the lab even after you leave.
+In a lab book you keep track of what exactly you did in the lab eg. which protocols you followed and how you altered them, how samples were treated etc. Usually lab-books have to stay in the lab even after you leave for a different job.
 We like you to think of computer environments as labs as well.
 This means that we need to make sure our "samples" are properly labeled (stored in well-organized project folders) and we keep a lab book containing instructions of what exactly we did.
 Similar to the wet-lab such notes will help to repeat analyses and they are an important step to increase reproducibility.

 Requirements
 ~~~~~~~~~~~~